jacobcantwell/deploying-aws-panorama/README.md

-# A Comphrensive Guide for Deploying AWS Panorama
+# A Guide for Deploying AWS Panorama

 This guide shows an end-to-end setup of an AWS Panorama deployment from the physical device setup to deploying a sample notebook.
 It includes steps to specify a deployment in a particular AWS region.